 The reason for this is interesting, and you really wouldn't think about it unless you have the inside information.
 I defend many human trafficking sex crime-related offenses in the Orange County, California, area.
 California Penal Code 236.1 defines the crime of human trafficking.

-Speaking to the prosecutors, one of the biggest reasons many cases are filed is the number of youth coming into that area because of Disneyland, and the prosecutors feel as though it's their job to protect the community and that area.
+Speaking to the prosecutors, one of the primary reasons many cases are filed is the influx of youth into that area due to Disneyland.
+The prosecutors believe it's their responsibility to protect the community and that area.

-The Orange County Human Trafficking Task Force is a dedicated group of law enforcement professionals and community members working together to combat human trafficking in our area.
+The Orange County Human Trafficking Task Force is a dedicated group of law enforcement professionals and community members.
+Their unwavering commitment to working together to combat human trafficking in our area should reassure you about the safety of our community.

 They've got task forces out there looking for individuals engaging in sex trafficking-related offenses.
-A lot of the crimes that I'm seeing prosecuted are internet-based.
+Many of the crimes I'm seeing prosecuted are internet-based.
 People are putting up different profiles and advertising various social media applications to sell sex, and selling sex is one thing.

 Human Sex Offenses are Aggressively Prosecuted

-In today's political climate, prosecutors have ample resources and funds to aggressively investigate and prosecute sex crime-related offenses.
+In today's political climate, prosecutors have ample resources and funds to investigate and prosecute sex crime-related offenses aggressively.
 As I write this post, Orange County, Santa Ana, is witnessing a record number of arrests related to human sex offenses, sex crime trafficking, and all associated offenses.
-This aggressive prosecution demands immediate action if you or a loved one are charged with these offenses.
+This aggressive prosecution demands immediate action if you or a loved one is charged with these offenses.

-So, if you or a loved one are charged with one of these offenses, you better get an attorney who knows what they're doing — who's handled these types of cases before.
-Because, again, they are prosecuted by a very harsh District Attorney's office has marching orders to stamp out these types of crimes, obviously to protect the victims of these types of offenses.
+So, if you or a loved one is charged with one of these offenses, you'd better get an attorney who knows what they're doing — who's handled these types of cases before.
+Because, again, they are prosecuted by a very harsh District Attorney's office that has marching orders to stamp out these types of crimes, obviously to protect the victims of such offenses.

 So, in doing so, they're doling out prison sentences like it's candy, and the judges, a lot of the time, are backing them because of the age of the victims, because of the allegations related to the offense, and just because of the political climate right now.

-Sex-related offenses, specifically human trafficking in children, are on the rise, and those individuals who are charged a lot of times are already presumed guilty before one piece of evidence has been presented to anybody.
+Sex-related offenses, specifically human trafficking in children, are on the rise.
+However, it's important to remember that the legal process is designed to ensure fairness.
+Those individuals who are charged are often already presumed guilty before one piece of evidence has been presented to anybody, but the legal system is committed to a fair trial.

 Understanding your defense options is crucial in these cases.
-Sometimes, the accused are guilty, sometimes they are not as guilty as the prosecutors claim, and sometimes they are wrongfully accused and prosecuted.
+This knowledge can empower you in your legal battle, whether you are guilty, not as guilty as the prosecutors claim, or wrongfully accused and prosecuted.
 The Orange County prosecutor must prove all the elements of the crime, depending on the specific charges.
-This knowledge can empower you in your legal battle.

 See CALCRIM 1243 Jury Instructions for human trafficking cases and CALCRIM 1244 for causing a minor to engage in a commercial sex act.